j-angnoe/pybridge/README.md

 # Vue (vue-blocks) included

-For purposes that require more `interactivity`, vue-blocks is auto-included.
+For purposes that require more interactivity, vue-blocks is auto-included.
 Vue-blocks allows you to write many Vue SFC like components inside a single html document, thus allowing us to write not only SPA but SFA (Single File Application).

 ```html